mrGoncharuk/foldermonitor/README.md

 # foldermonitor
 ### Foldermonitor is daemon program which monitors chosen folder and writes parsed data of files created inside it to database.
+Also used docker container for deploying purpose with centOS6 as base and SQLite database.

 ## Installation
 Clone repository